HomeSpecialties › Neurology

 How to optimise your application

-The honest read: There are two bottlenecks, but the decisive one is winning an accredited neurology Advanced Training post through the national ANZAN MATCH after the Divisional exams.
-Unusually for a physician subspecialty, there is a published weighting to optimise against: the interview is 65% and the CV 35%, with a 55/100 entry threshold — so a strong interview matters most, backed by a CV built around the published scoring criteria.
-Neurophysiology competence and the EEG/NCS-EMG logbooks are then built during training.
+The honest read: Two bottlenecks, but the decisive one is winning an accredited Advanced Training post through the national ANZAN MATCH after the Divisional exams.
+Unusually, there is a published weighting to optimise against (see Selection) — so a strong interview matters most, backed by a CV built around the published criteria.

 • Prepare hard for the structured interview (tied to Interview (65%), start pre-match) — The interview is the single largest component at 65% of the mark — practise structured, case-based and motivational answers, because it outweighs the CV.